Aviipatell/Patatap-Clone/README.md

 # Getting Started:

-You can view this web application through clicking on this link: https://aviipatell.github.io/work/patatap/patatap.html.
-You could also download all the files and put it into a folder on your desktop and then run the "patatap.html" file on a live server or a browser of your choice.
+Use git clone to download this project and open up the patatap.html file on a browser of your choice.
+Then type any letter on your keyboard to generate a colorful circle and some cool music!

 # Prerequisites: